ddddddreamcastle/image_semantic_segmentation_package/README.md

 # image semantic segmentation package

-A image semantic segmentation toolbox contains some common semantic segmentation algorithms.
+A image semantic segmentation toolbox (single GPU) contains some common semantic segmentation algorithms.
 The code is implemented by Pytorch.

 ### Requires